Google PageSpeed Insights for Framer Sites (2026)

 1.1 Publishing Your Framer Site

-PSI analyses live URLs, so your Framer project must be fully published to get accurate results.
+PSI analyzes live URLs, so your Framer project must be fully published to get accurate results.
 If you only have a preview link, your test scores may fluctuate due to temporary hosting environments.

 For best accuracy: